modal-inria/MixtComp/RMixtComp/README.md

 ```

 ### Writing new tests
-For your own testing procedure, you can use the data and descriptor files provided in the package, their paths can be obtained using:
+For your own testing procedure, you can use the data and descriptor  provided in the package, you can load them in R:
 ```
-pathToData <- system.file("extdata", "data.csv", package = "RMixtComp")
-pathToDescriptor1 <- system.file("extdata", "descriptorSupervised.csv", package = "RMixtComp")
-pathToDescriptor2 <- system.file("extdata", "descriptorUnsupervised.csv", package = "RMixtComp")
+data(simData)
 ```

-Or you can generate your own data using function (from files R/GENDATA_dataGenerator.R):
+Or you can generate your own data using function (from files [R/GENDATA_dataGeneratorNewIO.R](R/GENDATA_dataGeneratorNewIO.R)): dataGeneratorNewIO.

-- dataGenerator

-See the following functions for how to have an example of parameter object for each type of data (from files R/TEST_*.R):
+See the functions in files R/TEST_*.R for how to have a parameter object for each type of data.
+Have a look at [tests/testthat/test.run.R](tests/testthat/test.run.R) for writing a test with testthat.

-- categoricalParam1
-- categoricalParam2
-- categoricalParamRandom
-- gaussianParam
-- poissonParam
-- poissonParamRandom
-- weibullParam
-- ordinalParam1
-- ordinalParam2
-- ordinalParamRandom
-- rankParam
-- functionalParam1sub
-- functionalParam2sub
-- functionalInterPolyParam
-- functionalSharedAlphaInterPolyParam
-- functionalSharedAlphaParam1sub
-- functionalSharedAlphaParam2sub